 As one of the most common tomato sauces available in store and as one of the quicker, easier ones to make from home, you can bet the marinara is a sensible choice for creating a delicious homemade pizza in less than an hour.

 That said, you’re worried because you’ve never used marinara on your pizza before.
 Should you even do that?
 What if the sauce soaks into the dough or ruins the flavor of the other ingredients?

-Can I use marinara sauce for pizza?
-Yes, of course!
-This sauce is delicious with almost any toppings you choose, from beef to anchovies – no matter your tastes, it can work.
+Yes.
+This sauce is perfect for pizza and is delicious with almost any toppings you choose, from beef to anchovies – it works.

 There are still some things you should know about marinara sauce and pizza before you rush off to get started.
 Read on to find those out.

 What is Marinara Sauce?

 Marinara Sauce combines flavors from ingredients like garlic, crushed red peppers, basil, and sometimes oregano.
 Don’t forget the tomatoes, of course!

 It is used as a pasta sauce and is sometimes known as spaghetti sauce.
 You will often find it in use on bread in meatball marinara subs or hoagies.

 Related: Best Substitute for Marinara Sauce